Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/horned-archon.md

 abilities_mid:
   - name: "Menacing Guardian"
     desc: " ([[aura]], [[divine]], [[enchantment]]);  30 feet.
 Enemies that start their turn in the area or enter it must attempt a DC 19 Will save.
 On a failure, they take a –1 status penalty to attack rolls, spell rolls, and damage rolls against any other target while in the aura for 24 hours or until they damage the archon, whichever comes first.
-On a critical failure, they can't use [[hostile|hostile]] actions against any other target while in the area for 24 hours or until they damage the archon, whichever comes first.
+On a critical failure, they can't use [[rules/conditions.md#Hostile|hostile]] actions against any other target while in the area for 24 hours or until they damage the archon, whichever comes first.
 Regardless of the result, a creature is then temporarily immune to further menacing guardian auras for 24 hours."
   - name: "Retributive Strike"
     desc: "⬲  A horned archon can also make a [[Retributive Strike]] with its composite longbow."
 abilities_top: